This article was updated by the Great British Mag content team on 29 April 2022.

 How does exercise help with stress?
 Well, exercise can help relieve stress and anxiety and paired with good nutrition and adequate sleep, these will all help you be a better student.
 Health is important so don’t neglect yours, especially during a time when you will want to be at your best.

 Studying all by yourself can get lonely so why not do it with your friends?
 Get together with classmates and quiz each other on the materials.
 If you order a pizza, you can even turn studying into a party.

 Similarly, if you are struggling then don’t ignore your university’s resources.
-They will offer academic support, help with writing British-style essays, stress-relieving activities and support for students with learning difficulties.
+They will offer pastoral and academic support, and will help you with writing British-style essays.

 6) Speak to someone

 If your exam stress is out of control or is seriously hindering your studies, seek support from your university.
-Our article on mental health has a list of excellent resources that can help you find the support that you need.
+Read our Student mental health guide for international student that can help you find the support that you need.

 7) Pace yourself through panic

 It is very common for students to panic before, during or even after an exam.
 If you find yourself panicking, take a moment to calm down.
 Take some deep breaths and drink some water.
 If you are able to get up and walk around, do so.
 Then return to the problem at hand.
 Think about how you can break the problem down into small chunks and then tackle them one at a time.
 Remember that very few problems are insurmountable.